Managing How and Where Longmont Grows

 Expand and Support Transportation Options

-1. Protect Cyclists and Non-Cyclists: Because of the rapid increase in e-bikes, we need to invest in more protected bike lanes and re-evaluate our rules for e-bikes and other “toy vehicles” related enforcement approaches to keep everyone safe.
-Matthew already asked the Planning and Zoning Commission to study this.
-This should be an explicit part of the broader Vision Zero effort to eliminate traffic-related deaths and serious injuries.
+2. Protect Cyclists and Non-Cyclists as E-Bikes Grow in Popularity: To support the rapid increase in e-bikes, we need to prioritize more protected bike lanes that connect our community and are already outlined in our Transportation Mobility Plan.
+We also need to re-evaluate our rules for and enforcement of e-bikes and other “toy vehicles” in areas where they are hazardous to keep everyone safe.
+Matthew already asked the Planning and Zoning Commission to study the growth in e-bikes, but this needs to be an explicit priority of the broader Vision Zero effort to eliminate traffic-related deaths and serious injuries while also extending this newer, convenient transportation option that reduces cars on the road.

-2. Embrace Regional Bikeshare: Support implementation of current plans to bring a regional docked bikeshare system to Longmont (in partnership with other Boulder County communities) and require denser developments to fund new bikeshare stations to provide convenient, non-car options that reduce traffic.
+3. Embrace Regional Bikeshare: Support implementation of current plans to bring a regional docked bikeshare system to Longmont (in partnership with other Boulder County communities) and require denser developments to fund new bikeshare stations to provide convenient, non-car options that reduce traffic.
+This will be even more important as the Sundance Film Festival comes to Boulder.

-3. Get the Train On Track or Get Out: Support current efforts with CDOT, RTD, and Front Range Passenger Rail to finally connect passenger rail to Downtown Longmont by 2029 after decades of Longmont residents paying RTD for promised rail lines and getting nothing for it.
+4. Get the Train On Track or Pursue Other Ways to Recoup Our Investment: Support current efforts with CDOT, RTD, and Front Range Passenger Rail to finally connect passenger rail to Downtown Longmont by 2029 after decades of Longmont residents paying RTD for promised rail lines and getting nothing for it.
 This will help concentrate new development in lower downtown where we already have existing infrastructure to support people, bikes, and vehicles.
-If current efforts do not succeed, Longmont should demand that RTD invest FasTracks funding in Longmont and end the 0.4% sales tax.
+If current efforts do not succeed, Longmont should work with the Governor’s office to hold RTD accountable for this breach in public trust and require that RTD invest the nearly $100 million in FasTracks funding that Longmont residents have already contributed to accelerate implementation of our Transportation Mobility Plan.